Furcula (springtail)

-The furcula, or furca It is a forked, tail-like appendage.
+The furcula, or furca is a forked, tail-like appendage.
 It is present in most species of springtails, and in them it is attached ventrally to the fourth abdominal segment.
 The organ most often is present in species of Collembola that lives in the upper soil layers where it is used for jumping to avoid predators.
 While at rest, it is retracted under the abdomen and held there by a structure variously called the retinaculum or hamula, which in turn is located beneath the third abdominal segment.
 When the furcula escapes from retinaculum, it swings downwards and hits the substrate, propelling the springtail into the air.
 The animal does not use this mechanism for ordinary locomotion, but only for escaping from predators or severe stress.

 One reason not to use the furcula for general locomotion other than to escape threats, is that its action is very unpredictable; when the furcula is released, the springtail is sent tumbling through the air on a practically arbitrary trajectory, and lands almost randomly.
 That may have advantages in escaping some forms of attack, but is not of much use in adopting any particular route.

 Although the action of the furcula is hard to predict, it is versatile.
 Even a springtail drifting on the surface tension of a layer of water often can jump successfully.
-Furthermore the furcula is effective in environments typical of Collembola; most predators of springtails are small and many have little power of sight, so if the prey leaps in time, the chances are that from the hunter's point of view, it simply vanishes.
+Furthermore, the furcula is effective in environments typical of Collembola; most predators of springtails are small and many have little power of sight, so if the prey leaps in time, the chances are that from the hunter's point of view, it simply vanishes.